-How to load 3D content in AR scenarios at xr-frame runtime
+How to load 3D content in AR scenarios at runtime in xr-frame

-This article elaborates on the separation mechanism between resource loading and node mounting in xr-frame, dynamically achieving flexible mounting of 3D content under Block nodes through scripting to realize AR.
+This article details the separation mechanism of resource loading and node mounting in xr-frame, enabling flexible mounting of 3D content under Block nodes through dynamic scripting to achieve AR.

 - xr-frame development guide: WeChat official XR engine documentation.